SemanticPriming/SPAML/README.md

 `10_Presentations`: This folder contains the information for presentations given about the project.

 `11_Grants`: This folder contains information about a few of the grants we submitted to support this project.

+`12_Reproducing`: This folder contains a reproducibility check of the files in these folders against the manuscript and the final releases.
+See more details within the readme of that folder.